Hand and a UI card

 Picture showing why clearly indicating interactive elements is important

-Mind the Readability
+Mind the readability

 Always keep readability in mind.
 What do we mean by that?
 You should put the text over the images only if the image isn’t the primary source of information.